fpga-open-speech-tools/simulink_models/models/fast_fourier_transform/README.md

 When using the analysis and synthesis models, you need to implement all the parameters found in the `%% Model parameters` section of `modelparameters.m`; the variable names **can not be changed** without having to change them in the analysis and synthesis models.
 The only model parameter you should change is `mp.FFT_size`.
 All other parameters are derived parameters; **changing them will break the analysis and synthesis models**.

 ## Implementation
 The incoming audio signal is buffered into a dual-port RAM that is twice the FFT size.
-Once the buffer is full, data is read out in bursts at rate 32-times faster than the sampling rate.
+Once the buffer is full, data is read out in bursts at a rate 32-times faster than the sampling rate.
 The STFT is implemented with Hanning windows that are overlapped by 1/4 of the FFT size.